When you first start thinking about launching a new startup, you’re focused on finding a great business idea that you can turn into a company.

 It’s easy to see why.
-At its core, Notion is a note-taking app, but one that extends the note experience in a multitude of ways.
+Notion is a note-taking app at its core, but one that extends the note experience in a multitude of ways.

-You can embed many different types of content within a Notion “page”, like tables, calendars, galleries, kanban boards, and much more.
-People can collaborate in real-time, as well as comment and tag items the attention of others.
+You can embed many different types of content within a Notion “page,” like tables, calendars, galleries, kanban boards, and much more.
+People can collaborate in real-time, as well as comment and tag items.

 Notion bills itself as the “all-in-one workspace.”
 Through its extensive feature set, collaboration features, and integrations, that claim may not be just a passing notion.